 Although the Earth is very round, it is an oblate spheroid rather than a perfect sphere.
 This difference is so small (only one part in 300) that modeling the Earth as spherical is sufficient for making small-scale (world or continental) maps.
 However, making accurate maps at larger scale demands that a spheroidal model be used.
 Such models are essential, for example, when you are mapping high-resolution satellite or aerial imagery, or when you are working with coordinates from the Global Positioning System (GPS).
-This section addresses how Mapping Toolbox™ software accurately models the shape, or figure, of the Earth and other planets.
+This section addresses how Mapping Toolbox™ software accurately models the shape, or figure, of the Earth.

 You can define ellipsoids in several ways.
 They are usually specified by a semimajor and a semiminor axis, but are often expressed in terms of a semimajor axis and either inverse flattening (which for the Earth, as mentioned above, is one part in 300) or eccentricity.
 Whichever parameters are used, as long as an axis length is included, the ellipsoid is fully constrained and the other parameters are derivable.
 The components of an ellipsoid are shown in the following diagram.

 The toolbox includes ellipsoid models that represent the figures of the Sun, Moon, and planets, as well as a set of the most common ellipsoid models of the Earth.
 For more information, see Reference Spheroids.